-- •Threatening to "out" someone based on sexual orientation, gender identity, or gender expression. - •Threatening to harm oneself if the other party does not engage in the sexual activity. - B. Complainant.
-Any member of the University community seeking a formal disciplinary process in response to prohibited conduct. - C. Consent.
-Consent to engage in sexual activity must be knowing and voluntary; it must exist from the beginning to end of each instance of sexual activity and for each form of sexual contact.
+- Threatening to harm oneself if the other party does not engage in the sexual activity. - Threatening to "out" someone based on sexual orientation, gender identity, or gender expression. - B. Complainant: Any member of the University community seeking a formal disciplinary process in response to prohibited conduct and/or seeking resources or support in response to sexual misconduct. - C. Consent: Consent to engage in sexual activity must be knowing and voluntary; it must exist from the beginning to end of each instance of sexual activity and for each form of sexual contact.
 Consent should not be assumed.
 Consent is demonstrated through mutually understandable words and/or actions that clearly indicate a willingness to engage freely in sexual activity.
 Either party may withdraw consent at any time.
 Withdrawal of consent should be outwardly demonstrated by words or actions that clearly indicate a desire to end sexual activity.
 Once withdrawal of consent has been expressed, sexual activity must cease immediately.